nutanix/nutanix.ansible/README.md

 Foundation Central based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/fc

 ## Karbon
 > For the 1.6.0 release of the ansible plugin, it will have N-2 compatibility with the Karbon.
 This release was tested against Karbon versions v2.3.0, v2.4.0 and v2.5.0

+> For the 1.9.0 release of the ansible plugin, it was tested against Karbon versions v2.6.0, v2.7.0 and v2.8.0

+> For the 1.9.1 release of the ansible plugin, it was tested against Karbon version v2.8.0

 Karbon based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/karbon

 ## Nutanix Database Service (ERA)
-> For the 1.8.0-beta.1 release of the ansible plugin, it will have N-1 compatibility with the Nutanix Database Service (ERA).
-This release was tested against era versions v2.4.1 and v2.4.0

 > For the 1.8.0 release of the ansible plugin, it will have N-1 compatibility with the Nutanix Database Service (ERA).
-This release was tested against era versions v2.5.0 and v2.5.1
+This release was tested against NDB versions v2.5.0 and v2.5.1

+> For the 1.9.0 release of the ansible plugin, it was tested against NDB versions v2.5.0.2

+> For the 1.9.1 release of the ansible plugin, it was tested against NDB versions v2.5.1.1

 NDB based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/ndb

 ### Notes:
 1. Currently NDB based modules are supported and tested against postgres based databases.

 # Installing the collection
 **Prerequisite**